PAY RANGE: N21

-HUMAN RESOURCES ASSOCIATE 3
+SENIOR DEPARTMENTAL HUMAN RESOURCES ASSOCIATE

 This is public human resources work at the supervisory level planning, implementing and administering a variety of programs for a large operating department.
 An employee in this class supervises human resources professionals and clerical employees providing support services for a comprehensive departmental human resources program.
 Employees function as the primary assistant for a Departmental Human Resources Manager.
-Conferring with department administrators, union officials, Central Personnel representatives, Law Department representatives, and departmental employees is a significant aspect of this work.
+Conferring with department administrators, union officials, Central Office of Human Resources representatives, Law Department representatives, and departmental employees is a significant aspect of this work.
 Work is performed under the direction of a higher level personnel manager.

-ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be

 Employees in this class must supervise a staff of full performance personnel performing human resources generalist work.

-- Employees in this class must be responsible for supervising the administration of a specialized department-wide program, such as discipline, for a large operating department.
+Employees in this class must be responsible for supervising the administration of a specialized department-wide program, such as discipline, for a large operating department.